VeloxQ: A Fast and Efficient QUBO Solver: Introduction

-To make the paper self-contained in Sec.~\ref{sec:qubo} the definition of QUBO problems is provided, and its relation to the Ising model, as well as the Higher Order Unconstrained Binary Optimization problems.
-In Sec.~\ref{sec:qubo_solvers} state-of-the art approaches to solving QUBO problems are presented.
-Subsequently, benchmarks and their results are described: In Sec.~\ref{sec:benchmarks_dwave} benchmarks against D-Wave quantum annealers, in Sec.~\ref{sec:benchmarks_hubo} against digital quantum algorithm developed by Kipu Quantum, in Sec. \ref{sec:benchmarks_certification} against solvers with certified solutions including BEIT solver \cite{BEITQsolver,BEIT_AWS} and a tropical tensor networks approach.
-In Sec~\ref{sec:physicsInpiredAlgorithms} results of benchmarks against physics-inspired algorithms: parallel annealing~ and simulated bifurcation are presented, and in Sec.~\ref{sec:benchmarks_BB} against refined Branch and Bound algorithm proposed by Quantagonia \cite{Quantagonia2023}.
+To make the paper self-contained, Sec.~\ref{sec:qubo} introduces the definition of QUBO problems, their relation to the Ising model, and higher-order unconstrained binary optimization.
+Sec.~\ref{sec:qubo_solvers} reviews state-of-the-art approaches to solving QUBO problems.
+The benchmark sections are organized as follows.
+Sec.~\ref{sec:benchmarks_dwave} presents benchmarks against D-Wave quantum annealers.
+Sec.~\ref{sec:benchmarks_hubo} compares VeloxQ with the digital quantum algorithm developed by Kipu Quantum.
+Sec.~\ref{sec:benchmarks_certification} discusses benchmarks against solvers with certified solutions, including the BEIT solver~\cite{BEITQsolver,BEIT_AWS} and a tropical tensor network approach.
+Sec.~\ref{sec:physicsInpiredAlgorithms} presents results against physics-inspired algorithms, namely parallel annealing and simulated bifurcation.
+Sec.~\ref{sec:benchmarks_BB} compares VeloxQ with a refined Branch-and-Bound (B\&B) algorithm proposed by Quantagonia~\cite{Quantagonia2023}.
 We summarize our findings in Sec.~\ref{sec:summary}.
+Each benchmark addresses a different problem: instances native to quantum hardware, impact of embedding overhead, reduction of higher-order problems to QUBO, cost of certified solution and performance on planted-solution instances.

-Examples of benchmark instances, as well as the scripts that were used to generate the instances are available in the online repository \cite{repository}.
+All benchmark instances, generation scripts, plotting scripts, and relevant data are provided in the separate online repository~\cite{repository}.
+While VeloxQ is a proprietary solver, access is provided via the open Python~API \texttt{veloxq\_sdk}~\cite{sdk}.
+Sec.~\ref{sec:dwave_sdk_comparison} discusses the API in more detail, including a comparison against the D-Wave~API.